-2.1.
-Main Transformer T2 or chopper is overheating.This LED will extinguish when the main transform

-This LED will extinguish when the main transformer (T2) is operating in a normal temperature range((under 165° Ctr) and the chopper is operating in the normal temperature range (under 82° C).
-Temperature switch TS1 (transformer) or TSW1 (chopper) will open and will cause the LED to illuminate when overheating occurs.

-- Check temperature switches TS1 and TSW1 (normally closed). - Check pins, connectors and associated wiring to temperature switches. - Leave the fans running, and try restarting the unit after one hour.
+- 2.1.
+Main Transformer T2 or chopper is overheating. - This LED will extinguish when the main transformer (T2) is operating in a normal temperature range (under 165° Ctr) and the chopper is operating in the normal temperature range (under 82° C).
+Temperature switch TS1 (transformer) or TSW1 (chopper) will open and will cause the LED to illuminate when overheating occurs. - Check temperature switches TS1 and TSW1 (normally closed). - Check pins, connectors and associated wiring to temperature switches. - Leave the fans running, and try restarting the unit after one hour.
 If the LED still illuminates the transformer or chopper may have to be replaced.